 The library houses about 150,000 works concerning the history of science.
 The antique book collection, consisting of nearly 5,000 works, is supplemented by several 19th-20th century collections as well as a contemporary collection which has an annual growth of hundreds of new acquisitions.

-The ancient and rare book collections are made of ca 5,000 works.
 Particularly important is the Medicean-Lorraine collection which includes those scientific texts collected over the course of the centuries by the two Tuscan dynasties and mostly concerning the physico-mathematical sciences.
-Also of interest are the Omodeo A collection (pertaining to the natural sciences), the Rare and the Geology book collections.
+Of particular importance are also the Omodeo A collection (pertaining to the natural sciences) and the Rossi A, Rare and Geology collections.

-The Landmarks of science microfiche and microfilm collection, with about 8,000 scientific texts of the past centuries, together with the ca. 1,000 works of the Ancient mathematics on cd-rom series, integrate the ancient holdings.
+The Landmarks of science microfiche and microfilm collection, with some thousands of scientific texts of the past centuries, together with the works of the Ancient mathematics on cd-rom series, integrate the ancient holdings.

-Over 4,000 ancient works, some of which are not owned by the library in the original printed edition, are available in digital version.
+Plenty of ancient texts, some of which are not owned by the library in the original printed edition, are available in digital version.

 Noteworthy among the various nineteenth-century holdings is the Thèses médecine collection, containing over 10,000 medical theses discussed from 1798 to 1896 at the University of Paris.
 Acquired by the Museo Galileo in 2002, this collection is unusually important, being made up of rare documents, for the most part correspondence between institutes, usually printed in limited numbers.